27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. La Banda Rooftop Hostel

 Designed for social travelers.
-La Banda design is influenced by trendy London bars and boutique music festivals.
+La Banda‘s design is influenced by trendy London bars and boutique music festivals.

-The hostel reception is packed with original touches and homemade furniture that make it hard to get out and see the city!
+The reception is packed with original touches and homemade furniture that make it genuinely hard to leave and go see the city.

 La Banda Rooftop is right in the heart of the city.
-Seville’s city center is quite small, and you can walk around easily or get a bike.
-Here you are in good hands and get a top location.
+Seville’s center is small, so you can walk everywhere or grab a bike.
+Top location, you’re in good hands.

 • Dorm beds start from 19€/ night